ShoaibHussainjatt/Nodejs.game/README.md

 # Nodejs.game
 I used NodeJS to make spinning jackpot machine game.

 To run this code in Node.js via the terminal, follow these steps:

-Open a terminal: Navigate to the directory where your index.js file is located.
+1.Open a terminal: Navigate to the directory where your index.js file is located.

-Run the file with Node.js: Execute the script using Node.js.
-In the terminal, type:
+2.Run the file with Node.js: Execute the script using Node.js.
+In the terminal, type: bash

-bash
 Copy code
 node index.js
 Press Enter to execute the script.

-Follow the instructions: Once the script is running, you'll be prompted to interact with the game.
+3.Follow the instructions: Once the script is running, you'll be prompted to interact with the game.
 Follow the prompts in the terminal as directed:
+4.
 Enter the deposit amount.
 Determine the number of lines to bet on.
 Enter the bet amount.